Macrometacorp/jsC8/README.md

 ### With token

-If you want to login with token then you just need to pass the token in the jsc8 connection itself wrapping in Object with your region URL with specific fabric.
+If you want to login with token then you just need to pass the token wrapping in Object with your region URL with specific fabric.

 Note: by default value for fabric is `_system`